What a start to 2019, this is the official announcement of our motorcycle rental fleet here in beautiful Bend, Oregon in the U.S.!

 At the risk of seeming over-dramatic, all that has happened to me after those first few months in Bend has been a bit magical.
 As I came to know the area and the incredible amount of outdoor activity available in Central Oregon, I also noticed that it's "all right here," in that we don't have to spend hours in the car just to hike in the woods, to ride pristine mountain or dirt bike trails, or to ski Mount Bachelor.
 Much of this feast of outdoor life is all within walking, biking, or a 20-minute drive, which explains the vacation destination that Bend has become.
 That there is so much to do in this beautiful setting in the foothills of the Cascade Mountains, pulled heavily on my heart and mind as a true "calling" for me to settle down.
 My storage unit in Atlanta that held everything I owned for about 7 years was finally packed up, and I officially moved to Bend in early 2015.
 This is also to say that, if you booked a trip with RIDE Adventures before then, it was likely while I was living in a coffee shop, campground, or hotel somewhere in the world.
 (Pic: Mountain biking with Dad along the Deschutes River here in town in about 2015.)

 And so that's the vision: I am slowing down a little bit with my international riding & guiding, and feel it's time to peel back the mystery of routes yet unseen here in the western U.S., Canada, and Mexico.
 For that, and starting here in 2019, RIDE Adventures has these motorcycle rentals available for exploring all of the aforementioned incredible regions and routes.
 While this is the first article to be posted about the opportunity opening up, expect to see more about the Self-Guided "Fly & RIDE" packages and Guided Group trips that we'll be offering quite literally, from Alaska to Mexico, covering everything in between.
 The first opportunity will be an April 2019 research trip in Baja, so we can sort-out exactly which routes you'd best enjoy there in the October through April winter months of 2019/20.
-Expect news about our research trip for August in Alaska to come out soon, too, and feel free to contact me now if you're interested in joining either of these research trips.
+Expect news about our research trip for August in Alaska to come out soon, too, and feel free to contact me now if you're interested in joining any of our North American motorcycle trips.
 They are typically a BLAST just like regular trips, but with that little extra edge of the "unknown."
 The rental bikes shown are available to you.